mnmlstc/core/docs/optional.rst

 .. default-domain:: cpp

+.. |optional| replace:: :class:`optional <optional\<T>>`

-The ``optional<T>`` component is currently available in Boost.
-However, this implementation of ``optional<T>`` follows the C++14 implementation as closely as possible.
+The |optional| component is currently available in Boost.
+However, this implementation of |optional| follows the C++14 proposal as closely as possible.

-.. note:: Due to the relaxation of rules regarding ``constexpr`` in C++14, :class:`optional\<T>` is not able to implement the entire interface.
-For those parts of the interface that cannot be used, a note much like this one will be in the function description.
+.. note:: Due to the relaxation of rules regarding ``constexpr`` in C++14,
+   |optional| is not able to implement the entire interface.
+For those parts
+   of the interface that cannot be used, a note much like this one will be in the function description.

    Additionally, the current proposal states that one cannot use ``std::aligned_storage`` to hold the data contained within (this is a result